 As we found, the unit of information associated with the message is, for arbitrary experiments, not representable by bits, but rather by 'clicks' (a term we borrowed from John A. Wheeler[2] regarding the recording of an incidence by an incidence counter).
-Thus, in our system, the fundamental experience of the observer corresponds to a specific sequence of 'clicks' representing a specific a selection of completed experiments in nature.
+Thus, in our system, the fundamental experience of the observer corresponds to a specific sequence of recorded 'clicks' representing a specific a selection of completed experiments in nature.

-From this, we found that optimizing the information of these 'clicks' is sufficient to uniquely entail quantum physics.
-This is because, quite remarkably, these 'clicks' behave the same as wave-function measurement collapses.
+From this, we found that optimizing the information of these 'clicks' is sufficient to uniquely entail fundamental physics in the form of a quantum theory.
+This is because, quite remarkably, these 'clicks' behave similarly to wave-function measurement collapses.
 In fact, applying the traditional machinery of statistical mechanics to an ensemble of clicks, then maximizing the entropy, yields very straightforwardly the wave-function and the Born rule in lieu of the Gibbs measure, thereby providing an origin for these concepts that were previously postulated.

 Furthermore, we found the machinery to be sufficiently powerful to derive quantum theory up to gravity in the form of a gauge-invariant general linear wave-function.
 This is because the structure of the 'clicks' that we recover is in fact slightly more general than the collapses that are manifest in standard quantum physics, and as it turned out, are exactly enough to admit the Einstein field equations (EFE) as its equation of motion.
-We stress that the EFE does not need to be injected or imported into, nor does it need to be reduced to its linearized form, and follows automatically from the quantum theory.
+We stress that the EFE does not need to be imported into the theory, nor does it need to be reduced to its linearized form, and follows directly from within the quantum theory.